phalcon-orphanage/docs/en/upgrade.md

 - Removed `Phalcon\Validation\MessageInterface` and `Phalcon\Mvc\Model\MessageInterface` in favor of `Phalcon\Messages\MessageInterface`
 - Removed `Phalcon\Validation\Message` and `Phalcon\Mvc\Model\Message` in favor of `Phalcon\Messages\Message`
 - Removed `Phalcon\Validation\Message\Group` in favor of `Phalcon\Messages\Messages`
+- Validator messages have been moved inside each validator

 ### Validation\Validator
 - Removed `isSetOption`